What is An Abdominoplasty?

 Typically, liposuction involves making incisions around a patient’s problem areas, then washing the fat deposits with a solution that melts fat.
 The liquefied fat deposits are then suctioned away.
 The procedure can be used on any part of the body, including the stomach, arms, back, legs, and buttocks.

 In contrast, a tummy tuck focuses on just toning and tightening the skin and muscle around the abdomen.

 Can I Get Liposuction And A Tummy Tuck at The Same Time?

-If you are in reasonably good health, it is possible to get liposuction at the same time as a tummy tuck treatment.
-The advantages to doing this are better fat reduction results from your tummy tuck, getting all of your surgeries done at once, and one consolidated recovery period.
+If you are in reasonably good health, it is possible to get an abdominoplasty with liposuction.
+The advantages to doing this are better fat reduction results from your tummy tuck, getting all of your surgeries done at once, and one recovery period.

-However, if you do choose to get both liposuction and an abdominal tuck at the same time, your recovery may last a little longer or be a little more intense than if you got them one at a time.
+However, if you do choose to get liposuction and an abdominal tuck at the same time, your recovery may last longer or be more intense.

 Liposuction may be necessary if: